autoinfra-ai/lingtual_integrations/README.md

 # Contributing to Our API Integrations

 Thank you for considering contributing to our API integrations!
-Here's a detailed guide to help you add new endpoints.
+Here's a detailed guide to help you submit new endpoints for us to integrate!

 ## Quick Guidelines
 - Only one endpoint per YAML file.